1.1. Any notes, products or services purchased from this website cannot be exchanged or refunded.

 PAYPAL refers to the company PayPal™, having offices in Luxembourg and the Republic of Ireland, which offers an international merchant payment service for credit cards, debit cards and PayPal accounts.

-PRODUCT(S) includes services and software as part of its definition.
+PRODUCT or PRODUCTS includes services and software as part of its definition.

 SCHOOL includes a single faculty within a college but not the whole college or third level institution.